-Dr. He’s research interests focus on the nexus of political socialization, citizenship education, human rights, and democracy.
+Dr. He’s research interests focus on political socialization, citizenship education, human rights, and democracy.
 She received her Ph.D. from the University of Toronto and has conducted her postdoctoral research at Harvard’s Fairbank Center for Chinese Studies.
 Her book Tiananmen Exiles: Voices of the Struggle for Democracy in China was published simultaneously in paperback and hardcover in April 2014 by Palgrave-MacMillan.
 The book is a result of her eight years’ collaboration with political prisoners and student leaders of the 1989 Tiananmen Movement.
 Her postdoctoral project Identifying with a `Rising China’?: Overseas Chinese Student Nationalism examines the roots and development of nationalism among Chinese students in the post-Tiananmen era.
 Preliminary results of this study will be published in an edited volume Constructing Modern Asian Citizenship (Routledge, 2015).

 In addition to her scholarly work, Dr. He speaks and publishes widely outside the academy.
 She has been a keynote speaker for the Canada Human Rights National Symposium, and delivered lectures for the Harvard Human Rights Journal, the U.S. State Department, Canada International Council, and Rights and Democracy in Canada.
 She has served as co-chair of the International Section of the Program Committee and a core member of the selection committee for the annual Ella Baker/Septima Clark Human Rights Award for the American Educational Research Association.